EricPascolo/CHECK/README.md

 ### 3. *MASTER mode and Architectures*

-**CHECK** can use scheduler to submit the **CHECKTEST** directly on cluster nodes.
-At the moment **CHECK** create a job for each node and submit it to scheduler.
-The cluster node must be conteined on hostlist passed to CHECK by *--hostlist* flag.
+**CHECK** can use a scheduler to submit the **CHECKTEST** directly on cluster nodes.
+At the moment **CHECK** created a job for each node and submit to scheduler.
+The cluster node must be present on hostlist passed to CHECK by *--hostlist* flag.

 The structure of the hostlist line is as follows: